Kane hat-trick hands Bayern German Cup victory and domestic double

 BERLIN, May 23 : Bayern Munich forward Harry Kane scored a second-half hat-trick to steer the Bundesliga champions to a 3-0 victory over holders VfB Stuttgart in the German Cup final on Saturday as they claimed the domestic double for the first time in six years.

-Kane headed in for a 55th minute lead, then bagged his second after a superb move 10 minutes from time before earning his third goal of the evening with a stoppage-time penalty.
+Kane headed home for a 55th-minute lead, then bagged his second after a superb move 10 minutes from time before earning his third goal of the evening with a stoppage-time penalty.

 The England captain, in stellar form heading into next month's World Cup, is only the third player ever to score in every German Cup round, including the final.